 The problem is that much of it is misguided.

-It’s misguided because the apparently super-rationale, evidence-based approach to crafting electoral strategy, deploying segmented mailings fuelled by opinion poll crosstabs with decimals points to work out the best messages to aim at the right people often has it back to front.
+It’s misguided because the apparently super-rationale, evidence-based approach to crafting electoral strategy, deploying segmented mailings fuelled by opinion poll (often misleading) crosstabs with decimals points to work out the best messages to aim at the right people often has it back to front.

 Yes, the evidence shows that many people willing to think about voting Liberal Democrat also think the party hasn’t achieved enough in government and hasn’t stopped enough Tory policies.
 But the answer to their scepticism isn’t to drown them in a factual list of policy achievements (useful though they can be).